-This section offers a fuller description of the collections briefly listed on the site’s home page.
+This section offers a fuller description of the collections available on this site.
 There are links here to information on the poets or poem titles involved in each collection.

 To access and view the collections themselves, each with its poems listed and available for downloading, you need to register or log-in and then go to “Poem Collections” along the top of the home page.